-Plan Participation Ends When: Dental PPO You or your dependent is no longer eligible.
+Plan Participation Ends When: Medical and Dental HMO Plans You or your dependent is no longer eligible.
 Coverage ends on the last day of the month.
 You cancel coverage or stop making required contributions.
 Coverage for you and your dependents ends on the last day of the month for which contributions were received.
+You move out of the service area of your current medical or dental plan and you must change to a plan offered where you live.
+New coverage takes effect on the first day of the following month.
 Coverage for you and your dependents also ends after 31 days of the following types of leave: Personal Leave Without Pay.
 Leave for Educational Reasons.
 Long Union Business Leave (unless you elect to pay 100% of the cost of continued coverage).

-Plan Participation Ends When: Before-Tax Contribution Plan As a result of a qualifying life event, you stop participating in all of the health plans to which Chevron requires you to contribute.
+Before-Tax Contribution Plan As a result of a qualifying life event, you stop participating in all of the health plans to which Chevron requires you to contribute.
 You elect to make contributions on an after-tax basis (participation ends on the following December 31).
-You transfer to a company that doesn't participate in the dental plans.
+You transfer to a company that doesn't participate in the plan.
 You no longer receive a paycheck from Chevron and, as a result, you're unable to make before-tax contributions.
 You're no longer eligible to participate because of a plan change, a change in your employment status or other reasons.
 The plan is terminated or your employer stops participating in the plan.